dekoza/mtgpl/CMR.rst

 :mtgtip:`Ich-Tekik, Salvage Splicer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/4/0409a15a-7cf6-43e5-958c-d23da4304f29.jpg?1608910710|https://scryfall.com/card/cmr/233/ich-tekik-salvage-splicer?utm_source=api>`
-   When Ich-Tekik, Salvage Splicer enters the battlefield, create a 3/3 colorless Golem artifact creature token.
+   When Ich-Tekik, Salvage Splicer enters the battlefield, create a 3/3 colorless Phyrexian Golem artifact creature token.

    Whenever an artifact is put into a graveyard from the battlefield, put a +1/+1 counter on Ich-Tekik and a +1/+1 counter on each Golem you control.